thurtz/micro_X/docs/micro_X_User_Guide.md

   1. Activates the Python virtual environment.
   2. Starts micro\_X (i.e., main.py) *inside a dedicated tmux session* (usually named micro\_X).
 This provides the most integrated experience.
 * **Desktop Shortcut (Linux Mint):** If you used the setup script and installed the desktop entry, clicking "micro\_X" in your application menu will typically run the micro\_X.sh script from the directory it was installed from.
-* **Manual Method (python3 main.py):** You can run micro\_X directly by following these steps:
+* **Manual Method:** You can run micro\_X directly by following these steps:
   1. Navigate to its directory.
   2. Activate the virtual environment:
      source .venv/bin/activate

-  3. Launch a tmux session specific for micro\_X (optional, but recommended for full feature parity if not using micro\_X.sh):
-     tmux \-f config/.tmux.conf new-session \-A \-s micro\_X
+  3. Launch a tmux session specific for micro\_X: tmux \-f config/.tmux.conf new-session \-A \-s micro\_X

-  4. Then run python3 main.py (from within that tmux session if you started one, or directly if you skipped step 3).

 **Note on tmux features with manual launch outside of the micro\_X tmux session:** If you launch main.py directly (without step 3, or outside the session started by micro\_X.sh), micro\_X itself will not be running inside a tmux session.
 However, commands categorized as semi\_interactive or interactive\_tui will still attempt to launch in new, independent tmux windows/sessions.
+The [main.py](http://main.py) micro\_X shell may not function on its own outside of a tmux environment launched specifically for its own setup.

 #### **2.5.
 Startup Behavior (Integrity Checks & Developer Mode)**